Stress less with these tips

-2. Then, schedule a couple of days in your diary for Christmas shopping.
+2. Schedule shopping days.
+Schedule a couple of days in your diary when it suits you best.

-3. And start saying no. You don't have to go to every festive event.
+3. Start saying no. You don't have to go to every festive event.
 Politely decline invitations to those events you don't need to attend so you have enough energy for the ones you want to enjoy.

 Festive stress #2: How can I pay for all of this?

 A credit card hangover hot on the heels of Christmas can quickly extinguish any lingering festive joy.
 To help manage expenses over Christmas, talk to your family about instigating a 'present-buying plan'.
 Some ideas include only buying presents for the children; having a 'secret Santa' where everyone draws one name out of a hat and only buys a present for that person, or setting a limit on the cost of presents for each person.

 To help reduce your Christmas food budget if it's your turn to host this year, ask if your friends and family can all bring a plate on the 25th.
 It means you're not carrying the cost of putting on a festive spread, all on your own, and most people enjoy feeling like they're contributing something.
 Just make sure you coordinate the effort so that you don't end up with five vegie and hummus platters, and not much else!

 Festive stress #3: Loneliness